centiservice/matsbrokermonitor/README-development.md

     * Suffix `+<iso date>` to the version.
       example: `1.0.0+2025-10-16`

-### Transcript of a successful RC publish:
+### Transcript of a successful publish:

 #### Change version number and build:

-Change version in `build.gradle`, `ActiveMqMatsBrokerMonitor.java` and `JmsMatsBrokerBrowseAndActions` to relevant (RC) version!
+* Change version in `build.gradle`, `ActiveMqMatsBrokerMonitor.java` and `JmsMatsBrokerBrowseAndActions` to relevant (RC) version!
 Read above on the version string format.

+* See over [CHANGELOG.md](CHANGELOG.md): Update with version and notable changes.
+  "Coalesce" any non-release versions into the final release.

 Build and test:
 ```bash